yolosec/deadcodeBlog/_posts/2016-06-14-UPC-UBEE-EVW3226-WPA2-RExing.markdown

 {:.mbtablestyle2}

 We see this function has better statistical properties.
-But note it is still not optimal as we are throwing out majority of MD5 result.
+But note it is still not optimal as we are throwing out the majority of the MD5 output.
 We can do it even better.

-The last we analyze function that completely skips step 3 & 4, so it performs only one MD5 hashing.
+Last we analyze the function that completely skips steps 3 & 4, so it performs only one MD5 hashing.

 | Char |  1 pos |  2 pos |  3 pos |  4 pos |  5 pos |  6 pos |  7 pos |  8 pos |  total |